C3ETH/c3eth.github.io/content/en/catalyst/fund7/_index.md

 hide_feedback: true
 ---

-This index page is yet to be udated.
+This index page is still being updated.
-The **Catalyst Proposals for fund 7** runs from date x, to date y in these stategs.
+The **Catalyst Proposals for fund 7** runs from date Nov 11th,2021 , to date TBD in these stages.
+Voting for **Catalyst Fund 7** starts on Jan 13th,2022